-• The product development process starts with a list of requirements.
-This list is in PDD represented by the required properties (PR_j, Soll-properties).
+- The product development process starts with a list of requirements.
+This list is in PDD represented by the required properties (PR_i, Soll-properties).
 In step 1 (synthesis step) the development engineer/designer starts from some of the properties and establishes the first set of characteristics (C_i) of the future solution.
-This is often done by adopting partial solutions known from previous designs (= solution elements/patterns, see fig. 5).
+This is often done by adopting partial solutions known from previous designs (= solution elements/patterns, see fig. 5). - In step 2 the current properties (P_i, Ist-properties) of the present solution state are analysed, based on the characteristics currently established.
+In this analysis step not only those few properties, which went into the first synthesis step, are considered, but all of the relevant properties (if possible if there are too few characteristics defined yet, then it may be difficult to reason on some of the more complex properties). - 3.
+Next (step 3), the results of this analysis are used to determine the deviations of the individual Ist-properties against the required (Soll-) properties, the result of the comparison (ΔP_j) representing the shortcomings of the current design.